sorceressyidi/Lily-s-Note/docs/NA/Chap5/Chap5.md

 ## Euler's method：

-The Euler’s method is a first-order numerical procedure for solving ordinary differential equations (ODE) with a given initial value.

-In Euler’s method, you can approximate the curve of the solution by the tangent in each interval (that is, by a sequence of short line segments), at steps of `h`.

-*In general*, if you use small step size, the accuracy of approximation increases.
+  all step size, the accuracy of approximation increases.

 ![1](1.png)